adrien-ben/vulkan-examples-rs/README.md

 - Ctrl and space to go up or down
 - Right-click and move the mouse around to look

-Also you can toggle the stats window by pressing R.
+You can alse press R to cycle through the performance information.

 ## Requirements